 - In a food processor cream avocado and agave syrup.

-- Follow manufacture's instructions for timing.
+- Follow manufacturer's instructions for timing.
 I have a 2 quart Cuisinart ice cream maker and it takes about 25 minutes to freeze in the machine and 2 hours in a container in the freezer.

 - The last 5 minutes, add pistachio nuts or any desired add-in.